jintonic/gears/examples/detector/README.md

 You can find a concrete example in [example/detector/GDML](GDML).

-#### Sensitive detector
+#### Sensitive volume

-Sensitive detectors are specified by simply add "(S)" at the end of their volume names.
-The copy numbers of their volumes must be continuous integers starting from 0.
+Total energy deposited in a sensitive volume is recorded in an array in a [GEARS][] [output][../output#total-energy] file.
+You can turn any volume to a sensitive one by simply adding the string "(S)" at the end of its name.
+The copy number of the volume is used as the array index to retrieve the total energy deposited in that volume.
+Note that hits in any volume that has a copy number less than 1 won't be recorded.
+Consequently, the copy number of a sensitive volume must be larger than 0.
+If there are multiple sensitive volumes, their copy numbers do not have to be continueous.

 ### Material